Kidnapped US-Canadian couple, three children freed in Pakistan

 "The Pakistani government's cooperation is a sign that it is honouring America's wishes for it to do more to provide security in the region," Trump said in a statement.

-Trump's chief of staff, John Kelly, drove home the dire conditions that the family had been subjected to during their long captivity.
+Trump's chief of staff, John Kelly, drove home the dire conditions that the family had been subjected to during its long captivity.

 "They’ve been essentially living in a hole for five years," Kelly said.
 "That's the kind of people we're dealing with over there."

-It was unclear how precisely the Pakistani military secured the family's release, which came after the United States shared intelligence about their location.
+It was unclear how precisely the Pakistani military secured the family's release, which came after the United States shared intelligence about the hostages' location.
 It was also unclear when the family would return home.

 Two U.S. officials, speaking on condition of anonymity, told Reuters that the U.S. military had been ready to fly the family out of the country but said Boyle, who is Canadian, had refused to board the aircraft.

-Boyle had once been married to the sister of a former inmate at the U.S. military detention centre at Guantamo Bay, Cuba, and CNN reported he might fear some kind of U.S. legal prosecution.
+Boyle had once been married to the sister of an inmate at the U.S. military detention centre at Guantanamo Bay.
+The marriage ended and the inmate was later released to Canada.

 As of Thursday evening, there was no indication the family had left Pakistan.
 Boyle's parents said he told them by phone he would see them in a couple of days.